-Global Opportunities accepts applications for the GO! and Fritz Scholarships twice per year.
+Global Opportunities accepts applications for the GO! and Fritz Scholarships twice a year.
 Students planning to study abroad in winter and/or spring quarter should apply at the fall deadline (usually in early November).
 Students planning to study abroad during summer, early fall, and/or fall quarter should apply at the spring deadline (usually in mid-April).

 See eligibility information for GO! and Fritz Scholarships

 Fall deadline (for students studying abroad in Winter or Spring 2016)

 - Application opens October 1